Inside this article

 In Excel, you filter and sort from the Data menu:

 In Coda, you'll find table by table menus for both of these as well.
-Under the sort menu, you can group data and sort by ascending or descending order:
+If you open the options tab for your table, you'll be able to group and sort your data as needed:

 You can then apply filters as you see fit using any and all formulas: